SumaiyaTarannumNoor/Digital-Image-Processing/Important Notes/Imaging Technologies.md

 ### Spectral Range Considerations
 - Different types of infrared cameras capture different parts of the infrared spectrum, impacting the information obtained.

+# Signal Reception and Data Processing

+## Signal Reception
+- The scattered microwave waves are received by multiple antennas positioned around the object.

+## Data Processing
+- The received signals are analyzed using complex algorithms to reconstruct a 2D or 3D image based on the variations in the scattered field.

+## Limitations

+### Resolution
+- Compared to other imaging modalities like X-ray, microwave imaging generally has lower spatial resolution due to the longer wavelengths involved.

+### Depth Penetration
+- While good for imaging deep within certain materials, penetration depth can be limited depending on the material properties and frequency used.